 Overview: Using mustard, Lumbricus terrestris earthworm populations can be sampled directly from soil depths without landscape disturbance or toxicity.
 Earthworms can then be counted for data and statistical analysis using a bar graph and student’s t-Test.

 Monitoring earthworm populations is a vital technique for environmental scientists, as multiple species of earthworms (most notably those from the suborder Lumbricina) have been invasively spreading throughout North America and South America.
-Exotic earthworms can be found on nearly every land mass and in nearly every ecosystem on the planet, and where and when these species become disruptingly invasive has been a focus of international environmental research.
+Exotic earthworms can be found on nearly every land mass and in nearly every ecosystem on the planet, and where and when these species become invasive has been a focus of international environmental research.

-ve eAs ecosystem engineers, invasive earthworm species alter the carpet of organic matter on the floors of forests, causing shifts in ecological balances that can have devastating effects for other species.
+Ecological invasion typically lowers biodiversity of an ecosystem by directly outcompeting, endangering, or otherwise contributing to the extirpation of native species.
+As ecosystem engineers, invasive earthworm species alter the cycling of nutrients through decomposition rates of organic matter on the upper horizons of soil, where plant roots mine for nutrients.
+Invasive Lumbricus species have both extirpated native earthworm species and have been shown to increase the available nitrogen concentration and rates of nitrogen in invaded soils.
+In a positive feedback loop, accelerated levels of nitrogen in turn make the system more hospitable to invasive plant species that are adapted to high levels of nitrogen compared to native plant species, and will outcompete natives in a phenomenon known as “invasion meltdown.”
+An invasion meltdown relationship has been proposed for invasive earthworm species Lumbricus terrestris (European earthworm) and an invasive plant species Rhamnus cathartica (European Buckthorn).

-Principles: The mustard solution can penetrate down through the soil matrix to where earthworms reside.
+Principles: A solution is prepared by extracting capsaicin from spicy mustard and then poured directly onto the soil within a sampling quadrat on the ground to sample from each collection site.
+Collection sites are determined in order to compare three random samples from an area that has been invaded by European buckthorn to three random samples from an uninvaded area.
+Once poured directly on the ground,the mustard solution can penetrate down through the soil matrix to where earthworms reside.
 The capsaicin in the mustard causes irritation to mucous membranes.
 Earthworm bodies exposed to the mustard solution react to the capsaicin irritation by moving away from the mustard solution and coming to the soil surface to expose themselves to oxygen, thereby reducing the irritation.
-After surfacing, earthworms can be collected and population density analyzed for relationships with disturbance.by
+After surfacing, earthworms can be collected and population density analyzed for relationships with European buckthorn.
+The population means of each collection site is compared with a bar graph to determine if areas with other invasive species have more earthworms, thereby supporting the presence of invasion meltdown.
+A Student’s T-test is used to determine if the two sites are significantly different enough to support the invasional meltdown hypothesis proposed to exist between European earthworm and European buckthorn.

 Tools: - balance and weigh boat